ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 are more than capable of handling tens of millions of rows and hundreds

 of gigabytes of data with acceptable performance.
-Most big data solutions, such as data pipelines or data warehouse appliances, involve significant added setup complexity, latency, and cost, and they re likely overkill for your startup.
+Most big data solutions, such as data pipelines or data warehouse appliances, involve significant added setup complexity, latency, and cost, and they're likely overkill for your startup.
 For the sake of simplicity, big data solutions should only be considered if you can make a compelling argument that a regular (e.g., PostgreSQL) database cannot do the job.
 Said another way, don't prematurely optimize your database architecture.

 TRANSACTIONAL DATA